-XQuery is intended for labeling information extracted from multiple structured sources like XML documents, object repositories and relational databases. oXygen offers help editing XQuery expression by the following means:
+XQuery is intended for labeling information extracted from multiple structured sources, such as XML documents, object repositories, and relational databases. oXygen offers help editing XQuery expression by the following means:

 The outliner presents the list of all components (namespace declarations, variables and functions) from the imported modules together with the components declared in the current file.
 Components can be sorted by name and grouped by type, location and namespace.